Student Leadership

 - Leaders should possess a commitment to diversity and inclusion as show value and care for each individual student and guest.

 - At times, leaders may be required to engage in a fair amount of physical activity in excessive heat.
 Temperatures can consistently reach over 100 degrees in Waco during the summer.
-Leaders, with or without assistance, will need to li" 15 pounds and, at times, carry their possessions on their person (typically in a backpack).
+Leaders, with or without assistance, will need to lift 15 pounds and, at times, carry their possessions on their person (typically in a backpack).
 If a leader needs accommodation regarding these requirements, he or she should reach out to NSP staff members directly.

 Dates of Employment